 Third, key performance standards, and metrics to measure them, must be established.
 This creates a baseline of the known minimum levels for the main job tasks and related competencies.
 Whenever feasible, the performance standards should include specific metrics: for example, timing to complete a certain task, or knowledge of a software system at a 75 percent level.

 The fourth step evaluates each individual on their performance against the standards defined for their specific job role.
 When the performance standards contain sufficient detail, the individual skills gaps become apparent when measuring the employee’s performance against them.
 In this step, learning resources and necessary tools can also be identified to help close the skills gaps.

 The fifth and final step involves continuous evaluation, monitoring, and measuring over the long term to determine whether individuals are progressing at closing the skills gaps.
 Coaching is one prevalent and effective tool, allowing supervisors and employees to discuss progress on closing the skills gaps.
-It also ensures that each employee understands each competency and the expectations for it.
+It also ensures that each employee understands each competency and the expectations for it, or better yet — how to exceed expectations for optimal performance improvement.
 The information from these discussions and the data from measurement can then be analyzed on a broader scale, to team, departmental, and organizational levels.